NickPadilla/GraphTastic/README.txt

 it does in the latest builds of Chrome or Fire Fox - these browsers are known to work correctly.

-NOTE: if you just want the WAR you can find the current build in the 'build' directory.
+NOTE: if you just want the WAR you can find the current build in the Downloads section.